 Use your refund selection kit

-  For the Spring 2016 semester, the date that refundable financial aid will begin posting to student accounts is January 31.
+For the Spring 2017 semester, the date that refundable Federal financial aid will begin posting to student accounts is February 5.
 Refunds can begin to post in the next business day's nightly processes.
 Each student's situation is different based on numerous factors, therefore not every student’s financial aid will be posted at the same time.

-  - New this year, for students not in a 16 week class, aid posting onto student accounts will be determined by the students’ first day of class.
+- For students not in a 16 week class, aid posting onto student accounts will be determined by the students’ first day of class.
 Thus, those students whose first day of class is Tuesday will see their aid post onto their student accounts a day before students whose first day of class is Wednesday.

 Here is a summary of the refund process:

 Step 1: Prior to the refund disbursement date, estimated financial aid appears on the My Account page in Campus Connect (see screenshot below).
 To get to this screen log in to Campus Connect and click on View Account Balance under the My Ivy Tech section.

 Step 2: After the financial aid refund post date, you will know that your aid has posted when your account looks like one of the following two screenshots.

 Screenshot #1: All of your aid has been posted.
 The negative amount due is the amount you will receive back as a refund within 14 days.

 Screenshot #2: Partial aid has posted.
 The negative amount due on line one (Amount Due) is the amount you will receive back as a refund within 14 days.
 Remaining financial aid should be released at a later date.

 It is possible that only a portion of your aid will post to your account, leaving a balance in your Estimated Financial Aid.
 Reasons for partial aid disbursements include: